Fort Lauderdale

 Options Available for Companies Facing Fraud

 • Internal controls and audits: Implementing robust internal controls and conducting regular audits can help detect and prevent fraud.
-These activities may include segregation of duties, thorough background checks during hiring, and continuous monitoring of financial transactions.
+These activities may include segregation of duties, thorough background checks during the hiring process, and continuous monitoring of financial transactions.

 • Employee training: Educating employees about the types of fraud and how to recognize warning signs can be crucial.
 Regular training sessions can help create a culture of honesty and vigilance within an organization.